 Form fields let you gather up contact names and email addresses, save a website address or collect someone’s business address for later use.
 Got it?
 Great!

 Why adding content helps make your processes better

-You’re at the point now in your Process Street learning curve where you’ve built out your priority process, added tasks, headings and form fields and run and/or scheduled some checklists from that lean-looking process.
+You’re at the point now in your Process Street learning curve where you’ve built out your priority process, added tasks, headings and form fields and run and/or scheduled some workflow runs from that lean-looking process.
 Now is the time to start perfecting that content, to add the proverbial icing on the cake and maybe even a cherry or two on top!

 Content creates consistency

 Showing someone how to complete a task or to perform a process, helps them do it in the right way (and the same way) each time.
-Whoever fills out the checklist has a guide to refer to each time they do it, and each new person sees the same guide, so they can follow the same instructions in the same way.
+Whoever fills out the workflow run has a guide to refer to each time they do it, and each new person sees the same guide, so they can follow the same instructions in the same way.
 Result = consistent output from your team.